-- Intuitive, easy-to-use interface that’s customizable by business analysts – Business analysts and other power users value certain features, like flexibility, in their software.
+Business analysts and other power users value certain features, like flexibility, in their software.
 For example, defining workflows, model creation and user interfaces are some of the features they value above others.
-The most cutting-edge business analytics tools are capable of guiding even non-technical users through the model creation process.
+The most cutting-edge new analytics tools are capable of guiding even non-technical users through the creation and analysis process.
 They provide a rich contextual experience regarding data analysis options.

-- The option of using a natural language interface to complete analysis, while also providing more API-driven, automated approaches to data analysis – IBM’s Watson natural language interface is the most well-known among the crowd and one people choose often.
+IBM’s Watson natural language interface is the most well-known among the crowd and one people often choose.
 However, there are many smaller, faster-moving companies than IBM that are breaking new ground today by using NLP.
-Amazon QuickSight, Attivio, Endor and Microsoft Power BI are examples of business analytics tools that are actively developing applications.
+Amazon QuickSight, Attivio, Endor and Microsoft Power BI are examples of business analytic tools that are actively developing applications.
 They use NLP and Natural Language Generation (NLG) responses for queries.
-These advanced business analytics tools don’t require a data scientist to get them running either.
+These advanced business analytics applications don’t require a data scientist to get them running either.
 Gartner predicts that by 2020, NLP and NLG will be a standard feature in 90% of modern BI platforms.

-- Cutting-edge business analytics tools also can combine multiple sources of complex data, scaling from the transactional to the unstructured – Big data can scale from the transactional to the unstructured.
-During a recent conversation, one CIO remarked that over 60% of his company’s data is semi-structured and unstructured.
-He was looking for tools that allow flexibility to analyze structured, semi-structured and unstructured data.
+Big data can scale from the transactional to the unstructured.
+During a recent conversation, one CIO remarked that over 60 percent of his company’s data is semi-structured and unstructured.
+He was looking for tools business analytics tools and techniques that allow flexibility to analyze structured, semi-structured and unstructured data.
 He needed to find tools that wouldn’t require an IT analyst or data scientist.

-- The ability to test advanced statistical models iteratively using machine learning algorithms – Another criterion business analysts — and those who are a part of the decision making process — mention is the ability to define test parameters for analytics models.
-They said it was crucial to have machine learning-based algorithms seek optimal outcomes.This functionality is typically found in higher-end, enterprise-wide BI platforms.
+Another criterion business analysts — and those who are a part of the decision-making process — mention is the ability to define test parameters for analytics models.
+They said it was crucial to have machine learning-based algorithms seek optimal outcomes.This functionality is typically found in higher-end, enterprise-wide BI software.
 New tools are beginning to incorporate this functionality into apps designed for mainstream business users.

-- Support for large-scale data analysis techniques, including Hadoop, R and others, while also supporting intuitive graphical analysis and queries – The depth of functionality and scope of support for advanced business analytics tool features are becoming comparable to full Business Intelligence (BI) suites and platforms.
-The progression of advanced features begin with business analytics tools, then to BI suites, applications and platforms
+The depth of functionality and scope of support for advanced business analytics tool features are becoming comparable to full business intelligence software.
+The progression of advanced features begins with tools for business analytics, then to BI suites, then to full BI applications and platforms.

 The List of Cutting-Edge Business Analytics Tools

-Cutting-edge business analytical tools are bridging the gap between business-led, descriptive analytics and predictive, contextual analytics.
-As a group, they illustrate how quickly business analytics tools are overlapping with traditional BI applications.
-Here are the seven most cutting-edge solutions to your big data needs:
+Cutting-edge analytical tools for business are bridging the gap between business-led, descriptive analytics and predictive, contextual analytics.
+As a group, they illustrate how quickly advanced analytics tools are overlapping with traditional BI applications.
+Here are the seven top analytics tools for your big data needs: